 When it’s our own parents we know well, we often cut them more slack.
 Deanna Brann, a Knoxville, Tennessee, clinical psychotherapist and author of Reluctantly Related, believes that we are usually more patient and accepting with our own parents because we have a longer, shared history.

-2. Express appreciation!
 Let your partner know how grateful you are.
-If your spouse took your dad to a doctor’s appointment, went to visit him or picked up your mother’s groceries, for example, let him know how helpful he is.
+If your spouse took your dad to a doctor’s appointment, went to visit him or picked up your mother’s groceries, for example, let them know how helpful they are.
 (That strategy works whether you have an in-law or not.)
 Be emotionally available to listen when your partner needs to vent—after all, it’s their parent!

 - Pay their parent’s bills online.